zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

     <path name="com/sun/org/apache/xml/internal/resolver/tools" />

-The added paths resolve issues with portal deployment exceptions and image uploading problems on a Liferay instance running on JBoss EAP 6.4.
+The added paths resolve issues with portal deployment exceptions and image uploading problems on a Liferay instance running on Wildfly 10.0.x.

 $$$

-The prescribed script modifications are now complete for your Liferay installation on JBoss.
+The prescribed script modifications are now complete for your Liferay installation on Wildfly.
 Next you'll configure mail and the database.

 ## Database Configuration [](id=database-configuration)

-If you want JBoss to manage your data source, follow the instructions in this section.
+If you want Wildfly to manage your data source, follow the instructions in this section.
 If you want to use the built-in Liferay data source, you can skip this section.